 Without electricity, without power, the electronics in our lives are little more than fancy, expensive paperweights.
 But when the power goes out, getting fresh power to battery-driven devices can be a challenge.
 That's a challenge that Powerocks is looking to take up with the coming of CES, bringing the Magic Cube and the Stone3 portable back-up power devices to exhibit at the big show.

-, for example, comes in not only a variety of colors, but also a variety of overall power supply sizes.
+The Magic Cube line, for example, comes in not only a variety of colors, but also a variety of overall power supply sizes.
 Users will be able to choose from 6000 mAh, 9000 mAh, or 12,000 mAh sizes.
 The Magic Cube also boasts a pair of built-in cables so as to make recharging comparatively easy, though from the look of it, users will need to check their phone of choice to ensure that the Magic Cube will be able to plug into it, or at least look into adapters.
 With the 12,000 mAh version, though, users will have plenty of power on hand, being able to fully charge an iPhone about six times, according to reports.
-Magic Cube line

 The Stone3, meanwhile, is geared more toward the Apple buff as it comes in basically the standard white style, and offers 8400 mAh of power, which is said to provide fully 10 extra hours of power for an iPad, or fully four full recharges on the iPhone.
 It's also Apple MFI-approved, making it an excellent choice for Apple devices.